 About our Charity

 Karl grew up in Canada, Saint Lucia and Costa Rica and studied geography, economics and commerce at the University of Toronto.
 As a freelance journalist, he conducted interviews and reported from rainforests around the world.
-He won a Rhodes scholarship to study at Merton College, Oxford, where he completed graduate degrees in forestry, anthropology and agricultural economics and wrote for Private Eye magazine.
+He won a full scholarship to study at Merton College, Oxford, where he completed graduate degrees in forestry, anthropology and agricultural economics and wrote for Private Eye magazine.

 Subscribe to our newsletters